SciML/Catalyst.jl/docs/src/model_simulation/examples/interactive_brusselator_simulation.md

 Catalyst can utilize the [GLMakie.jl](https://github.com/JuliaPlots/GLMakie.jl) package for creating interactive visualizations of your reaction network dynamics.
 This tutorial provides a step-by-step guide to creating an interactive visualization of the Brusselator model, building upon the basic [Brusselator](@ref basic_CRN_library_brusselator) example.

-!!! note
-    This tutorial assumes you have GLMakie.jl installed.
-If not, you can install it by running `using Pkg; Pkg.add("GLMakie")` in your Julia REPL.

 ## [Setting up the Brusselator model](@id setup_brusselator)